ishangavidusha/sendlk-sdk-python/README.md

 ## Example

-Here is an article of example how to use this package with FastAPI -> [ishanga.hashnode.dev](https://ishanga.hashnode.dev/create-otpmobile-verification-api-with-python-fastapi-and-sendlk-sms-gateway)
+Here is an article of example, How to use this package with FastAPI -> [ishanga.hashnode.dev](https://ishanga.hashnode.dev/create-otpmobile-verification-api-with-python-fastapi-and-sendlk-sms-gateway)

 ## Installation